documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 The Mangue.io platform allows the user to define rules so the application performance is always the best possible and that deployment may increase the parallel processing, several instances of deployment (replicas), to guarantee that the users always have the best user experience possible.

-The definition of ‘Scalability Rules’ controls the increment in the amount of replicas of a deployment, and consequently, there is an increase of the cost of the infrastructure, during the time in which the various replicas are running.
+The definition of “Scalability Rules” controls the increment in the amount of replicas of a deployment, and consequently, there is an increase of the cost of the infrastructure, during the time in which the various replicas are running.
 In the table there is information such as:

 .. image:: /figuras/fig_mangue/043_mangue_lista_autoescalador.png